 If, however, your spouse entered the U.S. without inspection or by using a fake visa, or if you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
 You will face legal and procedural hurdles and could have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from the Philippines it considers valid.
+Check the State Department's Country Reciprocity Schedule to find out what documents from the Philippines it considers valid.
 (Choose Philippines from the menu, then scroll down the page to read about "Marriage Certificates.")

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.

 A lawyer is not required in order to submit this application; but hiring one can make your life much easier.
 The lawyer can analyze your foreign-born spouse's eligibility, help spot and deal with trouble areas, prepare the paperwork, and (if you'll be adjusting status in the U.S.) attend the interview with you.
 See How to Find a Good Immigration Lawyer For Your Case.